 A smartphone will wirelessly communicate with the lock via Bluetooth or home Wi-Fi.
 All you need to do after installing the smart lock is to download the app, set it up and voila!

 Some companies will even allow you to assign a “key” to your family members, allowing you to track whoever enters and exits the house (and exactly when they do — so you’ll know when your teen REALLY got home).

-Sometimes it can be unavoidable to leave the home empty until late at night.
-And your home will be at its most vulnerable during this time as not only will it look dark and spooky, but its destituteness will have thieves crawling through your home in no time.
-An easy way to solve this problem is by installing timed lights.
+Sometimes it can be unavoidable to leave your home empty until late at night.
+And an unlit home may look inviting to potential thieves who assume it’s empty.
+An easy way to solve this problem is by installing light timers.
 These lights will switch on at your programmed time, allowing certain rooms in your home to be filled with brightness.
 This system will definitely ward off any thief who wants to break into your home.
 If you have smart lights installed, these can also perform the same feature, usually controlled via the light’s control app.

-While your video camera may record what the burglar is doing, it will be even more effective when coupled with a motion sensor.
-While some may think that motion sensors are just for high-risk areas like a museum or bank, it’s also useful at home.
+While your security camera may record what the burglar is doing, it will be even more effective when coupled with a motion sensor.
+While some may think that motion sensors are just for high-risk areas like a museum or bank, they are also useful at home.
 Once an intruder comes within proximity of the motion sensor, it will immediately set off an alarm to alert you.
-Now, if you are worried of it setting off every night due to your pet’s nighttime roaming, you can also opt for a pet-immune sensor to exempt your beloved furry creatures from its detection.
-If you have rooms from which your children are banned from entering, you can also use the motion sensors to alert you if they do enter said areas.